dnagir/guard-rails-assets/README.md

 # Guard::RailsAssets

-Guard::RailsAssets compiles the assets in Rails 3.1 application automatically when files are modified.
+Guard::RailsAssets compiles the assets within Rails 3.1 application whenever those change.

-Tested on MRI Ruby 1.9.2 (please report if it works on your platform).
+Tested on MRI 1.9.2 (please report if it works on your platform).

 If you have any questions please contact me [@dnagir](http://www.ApproachE.com).